 From sourdough to medicine, find out how fungi make our everyday lives possible.

-Fungi are everywhere and are vital to all life on earth.
-They're on our bodies, in our food and in the ground we walk on.
+Fungi are everywhere and are vital to all life on Earth.
+They're on our bodies, in our food and amongst the ground we walk on.

 We take a look at some of the ways fungi are an essential part of our everyday lives.